 Not only that this exotic fruit is plain just a wonderful snack, in the meantime I just know too many clean eating recipes where mango is also the perfect ingredient.

-Where to buy affordable mangoes?
+Where to buy affordable mangos?

 Luckily, I can stock up our mango at Aldi for a reasonable price.
 On sale these fruits cost only 0.77 Euro ($0.96) – that’s when I grab a few of them and we celebrate a week full of exotic snacks and dishes in my kitchen:)

-Mango curry recipe – the mood booster for Easter
+The mood booster for Easter

 When looking at the photos, don’t you think that this yellow dominating mango curry could make a perfect, vegan Easter dish?